knative-extensions/eventing-kogito/examples/README.md

 # Kogito Source Examples

 In this directory you will find some examples of Kogito Source usage.
-It's assumed that you have successfully installed Knative, Kogito Operator and Knative Kogito Source in your cluster.
+It's assumed that you have successfully installed Knative and Knative Kogito Source in your cluster.

 ## Order Processing Workflow